Multipartite quantum correlations in a two-mode Dicke model: Two-mode Dicke model with enlarged symmetry

 \section{Two-mode Dicke model with enlarged symmetry}

-We consider a system comprising two bosonic modes, with annihilation operators $a_x$, $a_y$, and the same frequency $\omega$.
-Each mode interacts with an ensemble of $N$ two-level atoms of frequency $\omega_0$, which are described by collective spin operators $J_x,J_y,J_z$, of total spin $j = N/2$ (Fig.~\ref{fig:ordpar}(a)).
+We consider a system comprising two bosonic modes, with annihilation operators \(a_x\), \(a_y\), {and respective frequencies \(\omega_x\) and \(\omega_y\)}.
+Each mode interacts with an ensemble of \(N\) two-level atoms of frequency \(\omega_0\), which are described by collective spin operators \(J_x,J_y,J_z\), of total spin \(j = N/2\) (Fig.~\ref{fig:ordpar}(a)).
 The Hamiltonian is taken to be of the form